 I was contacted out of the blue by someone who claims to help me keep my home from being foreclosed.

 Homeowners facing foreclosure are particularly susceptible to scam artists posing as “foreclosure rescue” companies.
-For more information on these scams and ways to avoid them, please click here.
+Learn more about how you can avoid Mortgage Rescue Scams.